 The page below describes how to handle setting up unallowable expenses as non-billable for any contract type.
-For example, if amounts are charged above the Lodging Per Diem allowable rate, the overage is typically not allowed to be billed.
+For example, if amounts are charged above the Per Diem allowable rate, the overage may not be allowed to be billed.

 What’s covered in this document:

 Have the employee charge the overage Expense types to a separate Task/Project with a non-billable Project Type.

 This option may benefit from additional support via a Validation Stored Procedure which would enforce that overage Expense Types are always associated with a non-billable Project Type (otherwise, without the VSP, the Project Type method may be prone to error since they may forget, or may choose the wrong project type).

 |Charge Expense Type of Unallowable/Overage to a separate Task/Project with a non-billable Project Type.|

 VSP should be set up to ensure that the overage Expense types are only ever allowed with those special Task/Projects (which have the non-billable Project Type).

 Charge Expense Type of Unallowable/Overage to the same Task/Project with a non-billable Project Type.